ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the computer go to the doctor?
-Because it had a virus!

-2. Why did the software engineer quit his job?
-He couldn't debug his life!

-3. What do you call a hacker who works out?
-A gym-ternet security expert!

-4. Why did the developer go broke?
+1. Why did the software engineer go broke?
 Because he lost his domain in a bet!

+2. Why was the computer cold?
+It left its Windows open!

+3. Why did the cyber security expert bring a ladder to work?
+To reach new heights in encryption!

+4. Why did the software developer go broke?
+Because he kept forgetting to Ctrl+S (save) his money!

 [
-Sun Nov 26 01:14:54 UTC 2023
+Mon Nov 27 01:11:20 UTC 2023
  ]